Why is ADM re:generations™ offering incentives?

 How does ADM make money on this?

-ADM and partners pay for these programs to reduce carbon intensity in our own supply chains.
-Ultimately, consumer demand through end-use customers will fund part or all these programs, but that is something to be realized in the future.
+ADM and partners pay for the program to reduce carbon intensity in our own supply chains.
+Ultimately, consumer demand through end-use customers will fund part or all these incentives, but that is something to be realized in the future.
 As of now, this is an expense borne by ADM.
 USDA also funds some of these practices through ADM.

 Will ADM tell me how to farm?

 ADM will never tell a farmer how to farm.
 We provide incentives for practices that ADM and downstream customers deem valuable.
-These programs are purely voluntary, and producers are not required to participate to sell to ADM.
+The program is purely voluntary, and producers are not required to participate to sell to ADM.

 two men